impress-org/support-manual/principles-of-providing-excellent-support/tone-guide.md

 * **E**ducational, not Hauty or Overly Technical
 * **W**elcoming, not Thankful

 The best support technicians know their biases and tendencies.
 For example, if a technician is prone to argument, they should take special care to make things results-oriented.
 It's helpful to do a postmortem of all negative rating interactions to see which part of the tone guide broke down in the process.
-Almost all negative ratings can be traced to a breakdown of one of the four points in CREW.
+Almost all negative ratings (even the unfair ones where they rate the technician negatively because of a lack of feature) can be traced to a breakdown of one of the four points in CREW.

 {% hint style="info" %} **Pro Tip**
 _Slow Down_.
 There's no substitute for proofreading when it comes to tone.
 It's a best practice to take the extra 30 seconds to re-read drafts checking for each of these items before sending the message, asking the question "is this CREW?" and modifying the message before sending it. {% endhint %}